Service Resiliency

 Local evaluation

-To improve latency and provide downtime protection, local evaluation is supported in our node-sdk and openfeature-node-sdk.
+To improve latency and provide downtime protection, our node-sdk and openfeature-node-sdk perform "local evaluation" of flag rules.

-With local evaluation, our SDKs will download the flag definitions from our servers and run checks against the rules using the given user and company properties locally instead of contacting our servers for every evaluation.
+With local evaluation, our SDKs will download the flag definitions from our servers and check the user and company properties against the flag rules in your application instead of contacting our servers for every evaluation.
 The SDK caches the downloaded list in memory, so will keep working during service disruption so long as the service that is using the SDK doesn't get rebooted.

 Edge-runtime (like Cloudflare Workers) support